 Even though you are not required to take a distribution this year, you can still make contributions.
 In 2020, you can contribute up to $19,500 to an employer-sponsored plan, plus an additional $6,500 if you are age 50 or over.
 You may also contribute up to $6,000 (or $7,000 if you are age 50 or over) to a traditional or Roth IRA.

 Periodic Document Review

 It is important to review your estate planning documents.
-You should also review your documents periodically following changes in your personal circumstances, such as a change in marital status, the birth of a child, a change in the net value of your assets or a change of domicile.
+You should also review your documents periodically following changes in your personal circumstances, such as a change in marital status, the birth of a child, a change in the value of your assets or a change of domicile.

 Wills and trust arrangements that contain a “formula bequest” tied to the maximum amount sheltered from federal estate tax may need to be reviewed in light of differences between the federal estate tax exemption and your state’s estate tax exemption.
-The doubling of the federal estate tax exemption in 2018 may necessitate review of your will and trust arrangements if your assets are distributed according to tax formulas.
-For example, with the doubling of the estate tax exemption, a funding formula that bequeaths the maximum amount possible without incurring estate tax to a credit shelter trust or other third-party beneficiaries may result in significantly more of the estate, or even the entirety thereof, passing to the credit shelter trust or such beneficiaries, and not to or for the benefit of the surviving spouse.
+The doubling of the federal estate tax exemption may necessitate review of your will and trust arrangements if your assets are distributed according to tax formulas.
+For example, with the doubling of the estate tax exemption, a funding formula that bequeaths the maximum amount possible without incurring estate tax to a credit shelter trust or other third-party beneficiaries may result in significantly more of the estate, or even the entirety thereof, passing to the credit shelter trust or such beneficiaries and not to or for the benefit of the surviving spouse.